-In the control room, the operator's desk microphone should be placed in a position convenient for the operator.
+In the control room, the technician's desk microphone should be placed in a position convenient for the technician.
 For best operation, the communication speaker should be located in the ceiling more than six feet away from the desk microphone and the door to the procedure room.
-The music speakers should be placed in the ceiling, three or four feet on either side of the operator.
-If provided, the optional auxiliary wireless headset should be located near the console.
-Follow state and local code reqirements regarding securing ceiling devices, such as speakers, to the building structure.
+The music speakers should be placed in the ceiling, three to four feet on either side of the technician.

+Follow state and local code requirements regarding securing ceiling devices, such as speakers, to the building structure.